FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

+- add check for translation variable present in one language but not english

 ## Done
+## 29133862

 - added level: rainbow spiral
 - added back some languages
-- added link to weblate
+- added link to weblate https://hosted.weblate.org/translate/breakout-71/in-app-translations
+- nerfed picky eater : +1 combo per OTHER brick's color (+0 for monochromatic levels)
--
+- fixed some translations
+- added checks to catch any spam that would come from weblate

 ## 29126617